Why your organization needs an email policy

 Inclusion in employee handbooks, manuals and stand-alone policies is also appropriate.
 The policy may also be incorporated into any employee training on correct and permitted use of the company’s resources and electronic systems.

 Personnel who will monitor and administer the policy should also be trained in order to ensure consistent application.
 Additionally, this policy should be reviewed and updated at least annually or when faults or omissions the policy are detected.

 Policies on electronic communications should be consistent with an employer’s other policies, such as those concerning computer network usage, use of the company’s name, telephone monitoring, antitrust, searches of office space, discrimination and discipline.

 They should also be in compliance with applicable federal, state or local laws regarding electronic monitoring.
 Any procedures or disciplinary consequences arising from breaches of the policy should also be made clear and enforced consistently.

 In the United States, the Electronic Communications Privacy Act establishes that employees should have no expectation to or right of privacy in the workplace because all equipment and systems used in the workplace belong to the employer.

-Regardless of jurisdiction, employers should require all new and existing employees to sign an email policy which gives them explicit consent to conduct email monitoring, and not merely provide an acknowledgement that such monitoring will occur during the course of employment.
+For best practise all employers should require all new and existing employees to sign an email policy, which gives them explicit consent to conduct email monitoring.
+Not merely provide an acknowledgement that such monitoring will occur during the course of employment.